 Idea #13: Scalloped Hems

-Cutting scallops along the hem of a garment adds interest and variation to the finished item.
+Cutting scalloped edges along the hem of a garment adds interest and variation to the finished item.
 Scallops look good on hems of dresses or skirts as well as the hem of a sleeve.
 Necklines, pocket edges, and the edges of tablecloths all benefit from a scalloped edge.

 Scallops can be cut in a semi-circular pattern arched or dome-shaped.
-They create an interesting edge to fabrics.
+They create an interesting edge to fabrics and are commonly used for fabric manipulation.

 Fabric Manipulation | TRIMS